FabianSilvaA/Code-Manuscript/README.md

 1. Clone or download this repository.
 2. Install the required Python packages.
-3. Ensure that `VR_Experience_Raw_Data.xlsx` is located in the same directory as the scripts.
+3. Ensure that `VR_Experience_Raw_Data.xlsx` is located in the root directory of the repository.
 4. Execute the Python script(s) contained in the `Code-Manuscript` folder.

 The provided code reproduces the computational experiments, machine learning analyses, statistical evaluations, figures, and numerical results reported in the manuscript.